Trontinemab: Development history

 Trontinemab was first developed under the code name RG6102 or, as referred to by Roche/Genentech, brain-shuttle gantenerumab.
-Phase 1 dose-ascending study on healthy volunteers presented at AD/PD 2021 showed a half-life ranging from 3 to 6 days and a linear relationship between plasma and CSF concentration.
+A phase 1 dose-escalation study in healthy volunteers showed a half-life of 3 to 6 days and a linear relationship between plasma and cerebrospinal fluid (CSF) concentrations.
 Brain exposure, measured by CSF/plasma ratio, increased from 0.1% for normal IgG to 0.8% with brain-shuttle gantenerumab.
-After gantenerumab failed in 2 phase III trials, Roche changed brainshuttle gantenerumab to trontinemab.
+After gantenerumab failed in two phase-III trials, Roche changed the name of "brainshuttle gantenerumab" to trontinemab.

-Following the first-in-human study, a phase Ib/II study named BrainShuttle AD was launched.
+Following the first-in-human study, a phase-Ib/II study, "BrainShuttle AD", was launched.
 Patients enrolled in the study were randomized to a placebo group or one of the 0.2, 0.6, 1.8, or 3.6 mg/kg cohorts.
-The drug was initially shown to be effective at the 1.8 mg/kg dose, with the amount of amyloid-beta dropped by an average of 84 centiloids (centiloid is a scale that quantifies amyloid-PET activity in the brain measured by tracers like florbetapir (18F)) on day 84.
-Amyloid-beta concentration dropped below the threshold of amyloid positivity (24.1 CL) in 75% of participants.
-Later on, the 3.6 mg/kg cohort produced results at CTAD 2024, when it cleared an average of 107 CL on day 84.
+The 1.8 mg/kg dose showed effectiveness in clearing amyloid-beta, reducing plaques by an average of 84 centiloids (centiloid (CL) is a scale that quantifies amyloid level using tracers like florbetapir (18F)) on day 84.
+75% of participants in the 1.8mg/kg group saw their amyloid-beta concentration dropped below the threashold of amyloid positivity (24.1 CL).

+Later reports of the trial showed that the highest planned dose, 3.6 mg/kg, cleared an average of 107 CL on day 84.
 After combining the results of both parts 1 and 2 of the study, the highest dose group cleared a mean of 99 CL.
-91% of the participants in the 3.6 mg/kg cohort were below the amyloid positivity threshold, and amyloid PET burden was reduced to below 11 CL in 72% of them.
-In the highest dose group, there was no non-responder.
+91% of the participants in the 3.6 mg/kg cohort were below the amyloid-positivity threshold, and amyloid-PET burden was reduced to below 11 CL in 72% of them.
+There were no non-responders in the 3.6mg/kg cohort.

-Aβ depletion was early, deep, and even, with all lobes of the neocortex showing amyloid burden below 24 CL.
-Brain regions showing rapid amyloid depletion temporarily shrank due to a large volume of amyloid being taken away.
-When amyloid beta had been cleared, the reduction stopped.Trontinemab treatment increased Aβ42 concentration and Aβ42/40 ratio in the CSF, as well as decreased disease biomarkers, including total Tau, pTau181, neurogranin, and SNAP25 levels.
+Aβ depletion was early, deep, and even, with all lobes of the neocortex showing reduction amyloid burden.
+Brain regions showing rapid amyloid depletion temporarily shrank due to the large volume of amyloid removed.
+When amyloid beta had been cleared, the reduction stopped.
+Trontinemab treatment increased Aβ42 concentration and Aβ42/40 ratio in the CSF, as well as decreased disease biomarkers, including total Tau protein, pTau181, neurogranin, and SNAP25 levels.